Tubbs Fire: October 13–31

 On Friday morning, October 13, the fire was 25 percent contained.
 It remained about two miles outside of Calistoga's city limits.

 A fire erupted in the hills east of Oakmont late Friday night, prompting the mandatory evacuation of neighborhoods early Saturday morning from Calistoga Road to Adobe Canyon Road, along Highway 12.
 The zone included several schools and the Oakmont Village retirement neighborhood.
 Evacuations for the area were lifted by late the following Wednesday.

 By Saturday morning, October 14, the fire was 44 percent contained.
 A "small army of firefighters and police" was positioned between where the fire was most active, north of Calistoga, and the city itself.

 In the Fountaingrove area of Santa Rosa, firefighters and utility crews combed through the ruins left by the fire.
 Fire officials searched for dangerous hot spots that could re-ignite the blaze, and utility workers began cleaning up the demolished neighborhoods.
+Historical archives of Hewlett-Packard (consisting of over 100 boxes of documents from William Hewlett and David Packard, who had founded the company in Silicon Valley in 1938) were completely lost when two buildings on the Fountaingrove headquarters campus of Keysight Technologies were incinerated.
+A former HP employee who had previously been in charge of the archives commented that "a huge piece of American business history is gone", and Keysight disputed criticism that the archives (which it had acquired at the time of its founding as a HP spin-off in 2014) had been inadequately protected.